-In late 2018, the US NAIC concluded an industry consultation with the aim of reducing the non-economic volatility in the variable annuity statutory balance sheet and enhancing risk management.
-The NAIC is targeting a January 2020 effective date for the new framework, which will have an impact on Jackson's business.
-Jackson continues to assess and test the changes.
+The NAIC is targeting a January 2020 effective date for the revised Variable Annuity Framework, which was designed with the aim of reducing the non-economic volatility in the variable annuity statutory balance sheet.
+Jackson continues to make progress in preparing models for implementation.
 The NAIC also has an ongoing review of the C-1 bond factors in the required capital calculation, on which further information is expected to be provided in due course.
 The Group's preparations to manage the impact of these reforms will continue.